apis-json/api-json/README.md

 APIs.json
 ========

 As part of our renewed focus on the [API discovery definition format APIs.json](https://s3.amazonaws.com/kinlane-productions/bw-icons/bw-api-discovery.png), I wanted to revisit the propsed machine readable API discovery specification, and see what is going on.
 First, what is APIs.json?
 It is a machine readable JSON specification, that anyone can use to define their API operations.
-APIs.json does not describe your APIs like [OpenAPI Spec](https://github.com/OAI/OpenAPI-Specification) and [API Blueprint](https://apiblueprint.org/) do, it describes your surrounding API operations, with entries that can reference your Open API Spec, API Blueprint, or any other format that you desire.
+APIs.json does not describe your APIs like [OpenAPI Spec](https://github.com/OAI/OpenAPI-Specification) and [API Blueprint](https://apiblueprint.org/) do, it describes your surrounding API operations, with entries that can reference your OpenAPI Spec, API Blueprint, or any other format that you desire.

 **APIs.json Is An Index For API Operations**
 APIs.json provides a machine readable approach that API providers can put work in describing their API operations, similar to how web site providers describe their websites using [sitemap.xml](https://www.xml-sitemaps.com/).
 Here are the APIs, who are describing their APIs using APIs.json: